khoeger/khoeger.github.io/_events_list/2018-12-22-latin-ensemble-holiday-concert.markdown

 - **Caribe**, *Pablo Mayor*
 - **Quimbara**, *Celia Cruz*

-I played {{page.role}}, and took solos in Mambo Influenciado, Aguacero de Mayo, Coco Mai Mai, La Mulata Rumbera, and Caribe.
+I was a {{page.role}}, and took solos in Mambo Influenciado, Aguacero de Mayo, Coco Mai Mai, La Mulata Rumbera, and Caribe.

 ## Acknowledgements
 Thanks to our band leader, Pablo Mayor, for all of the arrangements.
 Thanks to my bandmates, especially Connie, for their assistance.
 Thanks to Anna for occasional flute tips.
 Thanks to my parents for being supportive and attending!